 The connection shall be within 500mm of the legal boundary, in the legal road, common land or the right of way and outside of the driveway construction.
-The connection shall be relocated if it does not comply with these criteria.
+Where insufficient space exists outside of the driveway construction, a heavy-duty water meter box shall be used.
+The connection shall be relocated at the Contractor's cost if it does not comply with these criteria.